 This is in stark contrast to how a custodian bank is set up.
 As illustrated, a custodian bank is not in the business of taking on investment risk or credit risk.
 Accordingly it is not exposed to the same possibility of being driven into insolvency due to a market crash the same way a retail bank would be.

 Custodian banks simply provide services with predictable costs to the bank, and charge fees for these services.
-This also forms the basis for how a custodian bank is different from a retail bank.
-With a custodian, you pay the bank for the service of safeguarding your assets.
+This forms the basis for how they are different from a retail bank.
+You pay the bank for the service of safeguarding your assets.
 With a retail bank deposit account, the bank pays you interest in exchange for the ability to loan your money out to other people.
-Because of this key difference, in the unlikely event that a custodian bank goes into insolvency, the client assets are not on the custodian’s balance sheet (the way they are on the retail bank’s balance sheet).
-This means that a custodian’s creditors have no legal claim to your assets held in custody with the bank, and as such they are “ring-fenced” and protected from any bankruptcy proceedings.
+Because of this key difference, in the unlikely event that a custodian bank goes into insolvency, the client assets are not on the bank’s balance sheet (the way they are on the retail bank’s balance sheet).
+This means that creditors have no legal claim to your assets held in custody with the bank, and as such they are “ring-fenced” and protected from any bankruptcy proceedings.

 An easy way to think of this contrast between a retail bank function and the custodian is to visualize the interior of a stereotypical neighborhood bank.
 The retail bank is the counter with the teller where you can make deposits, receive interest, and take money out of an ATM.
 The custodian is over on the other side of the bank with the big safe and the wall-sized door.
 You have to pay a monthly fee to rent out a space in the safe, but you can put anything in it: cash, gold, share certificates, family heirlooms, etc. If the bank becomes insolvent, the ATM could shut down and no more money comes out.
 However, over at the custodian side you still have the key to your safe deposit box where you and only you can go and withdraw whatever is inside.